Paris! Known around the world as the city of love.

-Now, if you want a great view (and photo) of the Eiffel Tower, head to Trocadero.
+Now, if you want a great view (and that perfect Instagram photo), head to Trocadero.
 You won’t be disappointed.
 This is the perfect spot to sit and gaze at the beauty that is the Eiffel Tower.

-Afterwards, you can do as Luca and I did and head right to the base of the Eiffel Tower and pick a spot on the grass for an afternoon picnic.
+Afterwards, you can do as Luca and I did and head right to the base of the tower and pick a spot on the grass for an afternoon picnic.

-There’s nothing better than starting off the day, with a traditional Parisian breakfast.
-Coffee, crepes and croissants.
-Yep, Luca and I were in heaven.
+There’s nothing better than waking up in the ‘city of love’ and starting off your day with a traditional Parisian breakfast.
+Coffee, crepes, croissants, I couldn’t have asked for more.
+Just a short walk from our accommodation, Luca and I were spoilt for choice.
 Seated at our tiny table amongst the locals, we spent a good hour eating and sipping on our coffee as we watched the world go by.

 As we explored Paris, we saw a lot of cafés and restaurants that were quite touristy.
 Always wanting to find places that are mainly frequented by locals, we found ourselves off the main streets and down some quieter cobblestone paths.